lambdaclass/cairo_native/docs/src/mlir_post.md

 		projects allovm swift and mlir did that successfully so i'm interested what's what he's going to do next in the same kind of way yes so on either the tpu or maybe the

-## What? (is MLIR?)

-[MLIR](https://mlir.llvm.org/) (Multi-Level Intermediate Representation) is a young project started by Chris Lattner et al of LLVM fame with the goal of solving some issues that have arisen in compilerland.

-Even though you might be familiar with intermediate representations and LLVM, it's worthwhile to dwell on these concepts for a bit.

 ---
-Lex Fridman Podcast #21: Chris Lattner
+Ref Lex Fridman Podcast #21: Chris Lattner

 	MLIR was a project announced Feb 2019 at the Compilers for Machine Learning Conference.
 	If you look at tensorflow as a compiler stack it has a number of compiler algorithms within it.